jaysyrk/vakt-os/README.md

 > **Give it plenty of RAM.** The initramfs *is* the root filesystem, so it all
 > has to fit in memory — and during boot the compressed copy and the unpacked
 > one exist at once.
 Too little RAM and the kernel panics with
-> `No working init found`, which reads like a broken image and isn’t one.
+> `No working init found`, which reads like a broken image and isn't one.
 A
-> `host`-kernel build carries the machine’s driver and firmware trees and runs
+> `host`-kernel build carries the machine's driver and firmware trees and runs
 > a few hundred MB; `VAKT_KERNEL=custom` is far smaller.

-—
+---

 ## Put it on real hardware

 You need **two drives**: one to boot from, one for data.
-They can’t be the same drive.
+They can't be the same drive.

 **1. Build it** — use the default `host` kernel for real hardware: